-The Partnership Trust is the Admissions Authority for Nunney First School.
-However, the School has a Service Level Agreement with Somerset County Council to manage Reception admissions on behalf of Directors.
+The Bath and Mendip Partnership Trust is the Admissions Authority for Nunney First School.
+However, Somerset County Council manages Reception admissions on behalf of the Trust Board.
 Therefore, Nunney First School admits Reception pupils in accordance with the admissions policy determined by Somerset County Council (SCC).

 Children and parents are invited into school for a series of induction events in the summer term preceding their entry.
 Individual meetings are held with all parents prior to children starting school.
 In the first term, parents are invited to curriculum events where information is shared to help them support their child’s learning.
 There is a follow-up meeting in November to talk about the progress children are making and targets they are working to achieve.